 Tips for Aspiring Executive leaders

-We have had the pleasure of speaking with many executive leaders of our podcast series, video interviews and various other articles.
-Given the vast experience they have across the sector, we ask each of them what their “Tips for Aspiring Executive Leaders” would be.
+We have had the pleasure of speaking with many executive leaders for our podcasts, video interviews and various other articles.
+Given the vast experience they have, we ask each of them what their “Tips for Aspiring Executive Leaders” are.
 In this series we speak with Mr Andrew Kinkade General Manager Residential Care at Catholic Healthcare; Mr Alan Kinkade, former CEO of Epworth Healthcare; Ms Michelle Wearing-Smith, Head of Marketing and Communications at the Murdoch Children’s Research Institute; Mr Steve Rubic, National CEO of Healthscope; and Dr Ged Foley, CEO of Sonic Clinical Services.

 We also asked Ccentric Group Managing Director, Wayne Bruce, for his advice to aspiring leaders:

 My best advice for anyone aspiring to better their career is to ensure you are doing something you enjoy and are passionate about.
 If you’re not, it might be time to consider a change.
 Like many people, I “fell” into executive search, it was not a planned career move.
 However, on entering the industry, I was fortunate enough to have found what I consider my calling or vocation.
 This is especially so given that Ccentric’s focus is on the healthcare sector – every placement we make has an impact on people’s lives and so we can be proud that we make our own small but important contribution to the betterment of the community through what we do every day.

 Mr Andrew Kinkade, General Manager Residential Care, Catholic Healthcare